nbpayne/deskandstudio-beta/02-photo-studio.md

 ---

-We have secure lockers for your equipment if you are a [Deskie](/desk/).
-If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great [plans](/plans/) to suit every option.
+We have secure lockers for your equipment if you are a [Deskie](/desks/).
+If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great plans to suit every option.

 ### Location

 ---

-The studio is a few hundred metres from bus stops along Parramatta Road at Petersham.
+The studio is a short walk from bus stops along Parramatta Road at Petersham.
 We’re super accessible by bus or car.
 Street parking is available however it’s mostly 2 hour and some non-restricted in the side streets.

 #### Ready to book your next photo shoot?